CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 The installation script will create a new folder in the designated directory named ``ceinms-rt`` in which the source files are stored.
 We will use this folder in the :ref:`Compilation <Compile ref>` section.
+As a final step the PowerShell script will compile the core of CEINMS-RT.